TL;DR

 Decreasing Term cover operates on a different principle.
 It is a specialist product designed for a very specific need.

 How it works: You might start with £250,000 of cover.
-After 10 years, the potential payout might have fallen to £150,000.
+After 10 years, the potential claim payment might have fallen to £150,000.
 By the end of the term, the cover amount is zero.
 Because the insurer's risk reduces over time, premiums for decreasing cover are generally lower than for level cover.

 Real-Life Scenario: A Misapplication for Education